dotnet/runtime/docs/design/features/lsra-detail.md

 Currently, the register allocator builds the RefPositions for the entire method at once.
 In Min-Opts and Tier 0, or any time there are no local variables available for enregistration, there is no value in doing so, as no values remain live beyond the top-level node of an expression.
-Although it is possible for the nodes of multiple top-level trees to overlap each other in execution order, that is not commonly the case.
+Since the JIT doesn't do instruction scheduling or other reordering of nodes after `Lowering`, it is generally the case that the live-ranges for the values produced by nodes of disjoint top-level trees do not overlap.

 Performing the entire allocation (building, allocation and write-back) on a single expression at a time, and maintaining pools of data structures for reuse, could improve